uet-iai-course/computational-thinking/prompts.md

 - Use <h2> for slide titles
 - Use <span class="inline-code"> for inline code
 - Use <span class="keyword"> to highlight representative keywords in each slide
+- Never use <span class="keyword"> for slide titles
 - Keep the content of each slide simple and concise
 - Keep the original Python code examples in the pptx file
 - For Python code blocks, use the following block with these attributes: <pre><code class="language-python" data-trim data-line-numbers="">